selenorks/VersionOne.SDK.Python/README.md

       story = v1.Story.where(Name='Super Cool Feature do over').first()
       story.Name = 'Super Cool Feature Redux'
       story.Owners = v1.Member.where(Name='Joe Koberg')
-      v1.commit()  # flushes all pending updates to the server
+      errors = v1.commit()  # flushes all pending updates to the server if not errors:
+          print("Successfully committed!")
+      else:
+          for e in errors:
+              raise e
 ```

   The V1Meta object also serves as a context manager which will commit dirty object on exit.